-Google Fi, formerly known as Project Fi, is a unique cellular service that uses multiple cellular networks and WiFi behind the scenes - automatically picking the best partner wherever you happen to be.
+Google Fi, formerly known as Project Fi, is a unique cellular service that uses Sprint, T-Mobile, and US Cellular (a regional carrier) cellular networks paired with Wi-Fi hotspots - automatically picking the best partner wherever you happen to be.

 - Carrier Networks Used: T-Mobile, Sprint, US Cellular

 - Plan Types Available: Phone, Tablets, Hotspots, Routers

 - Device Types Permitted: Any, but there is a limited set of fully-compatible phones that can take advantage of all of Fi's features.
 Compatible iPhones have limitations - one of which is that only T-Mobile service is used in U.S.

 - Unlimited Plan - Yes, but high speed capped at 22GB

 - Flexible - After you purchase 6GB of data in a month, you get "unlimited" free high-speed data up to 15GB, then speeds are reduced to 256k.

 - High-Speed Mobile Hotspot Use: Yes

 - Unlimited Plan - throttled to 256kpbs after 22GB

 - Flexible Plan - throttled to 256kbps after 15GB